 Memberships are available free of charge to all residents of Midland.
 We also offer memberships to those living in the Township of Tiny, Christian Island or Oro-Medonte.
-Midland Public Library also offers reciprocal Library Memberships to anyone with a valid Barrie Public Library Card (must live in the City of Barrie), residents of Tay Township (must live in Tay Township and have a valid membership with the Tay Libraries) or anyone with a valid Orillia Public Library Card (must live in the City of Orillia).
+Midland Public Library also offers reciprocal Library Memberships to anyone living in Barrie, Orillia, Penetanguishene, or Tay, with a valid library card in those communities.

 If you live outside of these areas you are still welcome to join the library, however memberships fees will apply as follows: